OpenSenseAction/OPENSENSE_sandbox/README.md

 ## Contributing

+We encourages everyone to contribute to the developement of the OPENSENSE_sandbox.

 The easiest way is to fork the repository and submit a pull request (PR).
 Each PR automatically gets its own mybinder button to test everything in its defined environment.
-If required we can also have dev branches in this repo.
+PRs will be iterated with and merged by the repository maintainers.
+If required we can also have dev branches in this repository.

-Note that you can update your local `conda` env based on an updated `environment.yml` file like this (see [here](https://stackoverflow.com/a/43873901/356463))
+Note that, if you have to change the dependencies, you can update your local `conda` env based on an updated `environment.yml` file like this (see [here](https://stackoverflow.com/a/43873901/356463))
 ```
 conda activate myenv
 conda env update --file environment.yml --prune
 ```

+## Code of Conduct

+Contributors to the OPENSENSE_sandbox are expected to act respectfully toward others in accordance with the [OSGeo Code of Conduct](http://www.osgeo.org/code_of_conduct).

+## Contributions and Licensing

+All contributions shall comply to the project [license](LICENSE).
+The individual included packages might have their own license, which has to be compatible with the one of the project license.